AFCON 2025: Bad news for Nigeria as Super Eagles star confirms injury blow

 Nwabali reports for AFCON duty

-Earlier, Legit.ng reported that Chippa United goalkeeper Stanley Nwabali has officially reported for duty with the Super Eagles as Nigeria kickstarts preparations for the 2025 Africa Cup of Nations.
+Earlier, Legit.ng reported that Chippa United goalkeeper Stanley Nwabali reported for duty with the Super Eagles as Nigeria kick-started preparations for the 2025 Africa Cup of Nations.

 Nwabali’s arrival at the Renaissance Hotels in Cairo on Sunday, December 14, marks another key addition to Nigeria’s camp ahead of the continental tournament in Morocco.